Compare Rates

 Younger, healthier applicants typically qualify for lower rates.
 Medical conditions like heart problems or respiratory issues may impact your eligibility.

-Dive Depth:
+Diving Depth:

 Recreational divers who stay above 75 feet generally get better rates.
 Diving depths beyond 100 feet often triggers higher premiums or flat extra fees.

-Dive Frequency:
+Diving Frequency:

 Occasional divers pay less than those logging 10+ dives annually.